danielhenrymantilla/own-ref.rs/README.md

 What can we say about them?

  1. A `Box<&'short str>`, is basically a boxed borrow, so it could be perceived in the borrow category.
-But since it is `Box`ed, it cannot be `Copy`ed, and more generally, it will have a meaningful "destructor" / drop glue (that releasing the heap-allocated `Box` pointee), _i.e._, it has meaningful _ownership_.
+But since it is `Box`ed, it cannot be `Copy`ed, and more generally, it will have a meaningful "destructor" / drop glue (one releasing the heap-allocated `Box` pointee), _i.e._, it has meaningful _ownership_.

     So, despite its `'short`-lived-ness (something very much _not_ `: 'static`) a `Box<&'short str>` is very much an owned type.